 Of course, Ruth and the Yankees rebounded splendidly, and the Yankees’ long-standing dominance of the American League would begin in earnest in 1926, with Ruth hitting 47 clouts for the AL Pennant winners, and then of course his long-standing record of 60 in 1927 for one of the best teams of all time, by which point his off-field exploits were likely again tolerated or outright ignored, and perhaps content of character again took a back seat to unbridled success.
 And maybe with good reason – the Yankees themselves would not have another losing season for another 40 years.

-Lost in all the Ruth-induced drama of 1925 was the emergence of a young first baseman from nearby Columbia University who made his major league debut on June 1, the same day as the Babe’s first game of the season, pinch-hitting for Pee Wee Wanninger in the 8th inning, making it officially Game #1 of 2,130 straight for Lou Gehrig.
+Lost in all the Ruth-induced drama of 1925 was the emergence of a young Yankee first baseman from nearby Columbia University who finally came north with the club, and on June 1, the same day as the Babe’s first game of the season, pinch-hit for Pee Wee Wanninger in the 8th inning, and never came out – it was officially Game #1 of 2,130 straight for Lou Gehrig (box score below).
 And, like Ruth, Mr. Gehrig would also be the subject of a well-publicized illness of his own that would dramatically play out in the press many years later.
 Unlike Ruth, however, Gehrig’s struggle would be seen in a somewhat more empathetic, albeit tragic, light.